 For the past several years we have focused on the development of our proprietary ChromaIDTM technology.
 Using light from low-cost LEDs (light emitting diodes) we map the color of substances, fluids and materials and with our proprietary processes we can authenticate, identify and diagnose based upon the color that is present.
 The color is both visible to us as humans but also outside of the humanly visible color spectrum in the near infra-red and near ultra-violet and beyond.
 Our ChromaID scanner sees what we like to call "Nature's Color Fingerprint."
 Everything in nature has a unique color identifier and with ChromaID we can see it, and identify, authenticate and diagnose based upon the color that is present.
 Our ChromaID scanner is capable of uniquely identifying and authenticating almost any substance or liquid using light to create, record and detect its unique color signature.
-While we will continue to develop and enhance our ChromaID technology and extend its capacity, we have moved into the commercialization phase of our Company as we begin to both work with partners and internally to create revenue generating products for the marketplace.
+We will continue to develop and enhance our ChromaID technology and extend its capacity.
+More recently, we have focused upon extensions and new inventions derived from our ChromaID technology which we call Bio-RFID.
+The rapid advances made with Bio-RFID technology in our laboratory have caused us to move quickly in to the commercialization phase of our Company as we work to create revenue generating products for the marketplace.
+We will also, as time permits, pursue licensing opportunities with third parties who have ready applications for our technology.